Setting up Argo CD with Helm

 selfHeal: true

-To deploy the application we push the manifest to our Git repository:
+To deploy the application, we just need to commit and push the manifest to our Git repository:

-Prometheus should show up in the Web UI after the next refresh.
+After the next refresh, Prometheus should show up in the Web UI:

-To uninstall Prometheus we have to delete the previously added prometheus.yaml
+To uninstall Prometheus, we just have to delete the previously added prometheus.yaml file from out Git repo:

 Conclusion

-In this tutorial we’ve installed Argo CD from a Helm chart and set it up so that it can manage itself.
-Updates to Argo CD can be done by modifying the manifest inside the Git repository.
+In this tutorial, we've installed Argo CD with Helm, and set it up so that it can manage itself.
+This allows us to update Argo CD the same way we update other applications: by modifying the manifest inside the Git repository.